restify/node-restify/docs/restify-response.md

 ## SECURITY CONSIDERATIONS

-Don't send back `error` objects on the `sendError`  in production usage.
+Don't send back JS `Error` objects on the `sendError`  in production usage.
 That will have your stack traces, etc.  Bad news.

 ## COPYRIGHT/LICENSE